Slack Key Guitar – Hawaii’s Musical Heritage

 Spanish guitars arrived at Hawaii not long after the first Europeans.
 The guitars came with Mexican cowboys [vaqueros] who taught the Hawaiians the skills of cattle ranching, and as items of trade.

-The Hawaiians taught themselves to play, using a variety of playing styles, some European and others uniquely their own.
-They also invented new ways to tune the guitar, in some cases to provide a “drumbeat” bass line reminiscent of chant, and in other cases to achieve a sound texture to match a particular song.
+The Hawaiians taught themselves to play.
+Since most players were self-taught, they used a variety of playing styles.
+Some styles were European and others we uniquely Hawaiian.
+In addition, they invented new ways to tune the guitar.
+Some tunings provided a “drumbeat” bass line reminiscent of chant.
+And other tunings provided a distinctive sound texture to match a particular song.

-The tunings used were modifications of the standard guitar tuning EADGBE (lowest note to highest).
-Typically, one or more strings would be “slacked,” that is, adjusted to a lower pitch by loosening its tuning peg.
-The change was never more than a step or two, but that was enough to transform the instrument.
+Slack key guitar tunings are usually modifications of the standard guitar tuning EADGBE (lowest note to highest).
+However, the guitarist then “slacks” one or more strings.
+That is, he or she adjusts strings to a lower pitch by loosening the tuning peg.
+Although the change is never more than a step or two, that is enough to transform the instrument.

 When you strum a traditional guitar without fretting the strings, the sound is a hodgepodge, not a true chord.
 However, strumming a Hawaiian slack key guitar will sound a major chord, a major sixth, a major seventh, or a blend of two related chords.

 There’s a longer version of this article at Art’s science website.
 That article discusses specific tunings and playing techniques, and gives additional video examples.
-For now, the most important point is that slack key guitar has a distinctive sound and style, one that blends well with the lilting syllables of Hawaiian songs.
+Especially relevant for this article is this point: slack key guitar has a distinctive sound and style, one that blends well with the lilting syllables of Hawaiian songs.

 Where to Hear Slack Key Guitar

-The most rewarding way to enjoy slack key guitar is face-to-face, preferably in a small venue where you can enjoy not only the music but also see the virtuoso fingering and plucking.
+The most rewarding way to enjoy slack key guitar is face-to-face.
+In addition, you would like to be in a small venue.
+That allows you to hear the distinctive music.
+Moreover, you’ll probably be close enough to the performers to see their virtuoso fingering and plucking.

-You may get lucky and encounter slack key guitar as background entertainment at a restaurant or hotel, but the best players want – and can get – an audience for a full show.
-At such a show you are likely to hear a variety of pieces: pure instrumentals; songs sung in Hawaiian (and sometimes in English); and perhaps guitar-ukulele duets.
+You may get lucky and encounter slack key guitar as background entertainment at a restaurant or hotel.
+However, those may not be the very best performers.
+The most skilled players want – and can get – an audience for a full show.
+At such a show you are likely to hear a variety of pieces.
+Those may include: pure instrumentals; songs sung in Hawaiian (and sometimes in English); and guitar-ukulele duets.

 Every Hawaiian island holds annual slack key guitar festivals, and Maui is no exception.
-If you visit Maui around the end of June, try to catch the Kī Hō’alu [Slack Key Guitar] Festival, a full afternoon of slack key guitar performances at the Maui Arts and Cultural Center in Kahului.
-There’s also a Ukulele Festival at MACC in October.
+If you visit Maui around the end of June, try to catch the Kī Hō’alu [Slack Key Guitar] Festival.
+It provides a full afternoon of slack key guitar performances at the Maui Arts and Cultural Center in Kahului.
+Also, there is a Ukulele Festival at MACC in October.
 Check their Festival Calendar for these “Annual Events.”

 Now’s a good time to book your Maui vacation!